Compliance With Local Law 11 Cycle 8

 - SWARMP is safe during inspection but will need repair or maintenance within the next five years.

 There are filing fees that apply to these reports.

 When it comes to Cycle 8, there have been some changes that affect report filings.

-- Prior to Cycle 8, if an air conditioner was considered unsafe, that designation then applied to the whole building.
+- Before Cycle 8, if an air conditioner was considered unsafe, that designation applied to the whole building.
 Now, an unsafe air conditioner is permitted a SWARMP designation.

 - The third change involves fees.
 If a report has been rejected twice, a new fee is charged to cover the cost of the third report review.

-Contact us so we can help you come into compliance with Local Law 11, Cycle 8, as well as complete any Cycle 7 repairs.
+Contact us so we can help you comply with Local Law 11, Cycle 8, and complete any Cycle 7 repairs.